Larry Ziegler

-Larry Ziegler (born August 12, 1939) is an American professional golfer who has played on the PGA Tour and the Champions Tour.
+Larry Ziegler (born August 12, 1939) is an American professional golfer who played on the PGA Tour and the Champions Tour.

+Early life

 Ziegler was born in St. Louis and grew up in Creve Coeur, Missouri.
 He was one of 14 children; he had seven brothers and six sisters.
 He began as a caddie and worked his way up to head club pro.

-He turned pro in 1959.
+Professional career

-Ziegler had more than 40 top-10 finishes in PGA Tour events during his career including three wins.
-He had three top-10 finishes in major championships; his best was T3 at The Masters in 1976.
+In 1959, Ziegler turned professional.
+He had more than 40 top-10 finishes in PGA Tour events during his career including three wins.
+He had three top-10 finishes in major championships; his best was T3 at the Masters Tournament in 1976.

+In 1969, Ziegler won the Michigan Golf Classic.
+Ziegler originally did not receive any prize money for his victory as the sponsors went bankrupt during the course of the tournament.
+However, in early 1970 the PGA Tour managed to pay Ziegler the $20,000 he earned.

 After reaching the age of 50 in August 1989, Ziegler joined the Senior PGA Tour, where he has recorded over 20 top-10 finishes including two wins.
-Ziegler's two Senior PGA Tour wins were six years apart - a record for the Tour.
+Ziegler's two Senior PGA Tour wins were six years apart – a record for the Tour.
 His second victory, at the 1998 Saint Luke's Classic, occurred when Ziegler's caddie was Baseball Hall of Fame member George Brett.

 Ziegler once was on the board of directors for the St. Louis Blues hockey team.

+Awards and honors

+In 2024, Ziegler was inducted into the Missouri Sports Hall of Fame.